-Carrots offer even more health benefits than the Vitamin A you might know about.
+Yes, carrots are good for eye health—and offer even more health benefits than the Vitamin A you might know about!
 Plus they’re inexpensive, always available, and easy to grow.
 Here are some of the ways that carrots are good for you.

 Carrots Are a Healthy Food

 - They’re nutritious.
 A single carrot, raw or cooked, will provide more than a day’s worth of Vitamin A.

 - Carrots are also a good source of fiber, and deliver a variety of vitamins and minerals in lesser amounts.

 - Low in calories, carrots also carry a low glycemic load (an indicator of how much a serving will raise blood sugar).

 - Carrots contain high levels of several carotenoids, plant compounds that may protect eye and cardiovascular health, and reduce the risk of certain cancers.